Revision 03-3; Effective April 1, 2003

 A—1237 Trust Funds

-Revision 20-1; Effective January 1, 2020
+Revision 24-2; Effective April 1, 2024

 TANF, SNAP, Children on TP 32 and Children on TP 56

-• The trust arrangement is unlikely to end during the certification period.
+- The trust arrangement is unlikely to end during the certification period.

-• No household member can revoke the trust agreement or change the name of the beneficiary during the certification period.
+- No household member can revoke the trust agreement or change the name of the beneficiary during the certification period.

-• The trustee of the fund is either a:
+- The trustee of the fund is either a:

-• court, institution, corporation, or organization not under the direction or ownership of a household member; or
+- court, institution, corporation or organization not under the direction or ownership of a household member; or

-• The trust investments do not directly involve or help any business or corporation under the control, direction, or influence of a household member.
+- The trust investments do not directly involve or help any business or corporation under the control, direction or influence of a household member.

-• only to make investments on behalf of the trust; or
+- make investments on behalf of the trust; or

-• to pay the education or medical expenses of the beneficiary.
+- pay the education or medical expenses of the beneficiary.

 A—1238 Vehicles

-Revision 20-1; Effective January 1, 2020
+Revision 24-2; Effective April 1, 2024

 TANF, SNAP, Children on TP 32 and Children on TP 56

-• is used as a taxi, a farm truck or fishing boat;
+- used as a taxi, a farm truck or fishing boat;

-• is used to make deliveries as part of the person's employment;
+- used to make deliveries as part of the person's employment;

-• is used to make calls on people or customers;
+- used to make calls on people or customers;

-• is required by the terms of employment; or
+- required by the terms of employment; or

-• produces income consistent with its fair market value.
+- the vehicle produces income consistent with its fair market value.

-A vehicle necessary to transport a household member with a physical disability on the EDG or a person with a physical disability living in the home is exempt even if the person is disqualified and regardless of the purpose of the trip.
+A vehicle necessary to transport a household member with a physical disability on the Eligibility Determination Group (EDG) or a person with a physical disability living in the home is exempt even if the person is disqualified and regardless of the purpose of the trip.
 No more than one vehicle for each household member with a physical disability may be exempt.
 There is no requirement that the vehicle be used primarily for the person with a physical disability.
 The SNAP work-registration criteria should be used to determine physical disability for this exclusion.

 Note: These exemptions remain in effect when the vehicle is temporarily not in use.